infiniflow/ragflow/docs/guides/deploy_local_llm.md

 Update your chat model accordingly in **Chat Configuration**:

 > If your local model is an embedding model, update it on the configruation page of your knowledge base.

+## Deploy a local model using IPEX-LLM

+IPEX-LLM([IPEX-LLM](https://github.com/intel-analytics/ipex-llm)) is a PyTorch library for running LLM on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) with very low latency